asteca/ASteCA/docs/contents/synthetic_mod.rst

 ====================

 The four extrinsic parameters are related to two external processes affecting stellar
-clusters: their distance and the extinction associated to their line of sight.
-The distance is measured by the distance modulus ``dm``, which is the amount added to the photometric magnitude to position the cluster at the proper distance from us.
+clusters: their distance and the extinction associated with their line of sight.
+The distance is quantified through the distance modulus (``dm``), defined as the difference between the apparent and absolute magnitudes, which determines the shift applied to the cluster photometry to place the cluster at its proper distance from us.

 The three remaining parameters are linked to the extinction process: the total extinction ``Av``, the ratio of total to selective extinction ``Rv``, and the differential reddening ``DR``.
 The first two are related through the equation:

 .. math::